matrix-org/matrix-spec-proposals/proposals/3953-capability-dag.md

 Homeservers also have the authority to generate any number of `m.room.member` state events for any Matrix room where the `m.room.join_rules` is `public`.
-On top of this, if we want to restrict who can generate joins, the `m.room.server_acl` event has to anticipate the existance of any malicious server (if the allow rule is `*`) and is an entirely reactive measure (unless the room operates on an `allow` only basis, which very few do).
+On top of this, if we want to restrict who can generate joins, the `m.room.server_acl` event has to anticipate the existence of any malicious server (if the allow rule is `*`) and is an entirely reactive measure (unless the room operates on an `allow` only basis, which very few do).
 On top of this there is also a limit to the servers that can be allowed and denied in the